 It is not just iron oxide that changes character from oxidation to reduction.
 Of course, cobalt can fire to a bright blue in oxidation also, but this will only happen if its host glaze is glossy and transparent.
 In this case the shift to reduction has altered the character of the glaze enough so that its matte character subdues the blue.

 Since iron oxide is a strong flux in reduction, iron-based pigments can run badly if applied too thickly.

-This bowl was made by Tony Hansen in the middle to late 1970s.
+This bowl was made by Tony Hansen in the middle 1970s.
 The body was H41G (now H441G), it had large 20 mesh iron stone concretions that produced very large iron blotches in reduction firing.
 Luke Lindoe loved to use these clays to show off the power of the cone 10 reduction firing process that he was promoting in the 1960s and 70s.

 Fired on a porcelain in a gas kiln.

 The recipe contains 6% red iron oxide.
 The chemistry is high Al2O3 (from 45 feldspar and 20 kaolin) and low SiO2 (the recipe has zero silica, it calculates to a 4:1 Al2O3:SiO2 ratio).
 The remainder is 20% calcium carbonate, a little talc and calcium phosphate.
 The reduced iron is glossing what would otherwise be a very matte surface.
 Reducing the iron percentage to 4% produces a yellow mustard color (we thus named this "Red Mustard").
 Iron-red glazes in oxidation often require double this percentage of iron oxide.